-Located in Northeastern Minnesota, St. Louis County, with total area of 7,092 square miles, is the largest county in Minnesota.
-St. Louis County is known for its spectacular natural beauty, including Voyageurs National Park, Superior National Forest, the Boundary Waters Canoe Area Wilderness, four state parks, and 1,000 lakes, hundreds of miles of rivers and it is the gateway to Lake Superior’s North Shore.
+Located in northeastern Minnesota, St. Louis County is the largest county in Minnesota.
+Covering over 7000 square miles, it's known for its spectacular natural beauty, including Voyageurs National Park, Superior National Forest, the Boundary Waters Canoe Area Wilderness, four state parks, and 1,000 lakes, hundreds of miles of rivers and it is the gateway to Lake Superior’s North Shore.

 Managing waste in rural areas